puppetlabs/iac/_lifeofinternatpuppet/post_8.md

 A sync up session prior to the QUB Graduate Recruitment and Placement Fair was also done on Monday 5pm with Caoimhe and the rest of the team who volunteered to help at the virtual fair this year on Thursday 22nd October 2020.
 I am really excited and looking forward to the fair on Thursday!

-On Wednesday after the sync up with Ciaran, regarding the diffculty to understand the process told my Paula on Tuesday 20th October 2020, I had a 1:1 session with Caoimhe, some of the topics we covered were - navigating confluence, spread the word for more guest speakers for the EEECS Student Sustainability Team running a range of different event series.
+On Wednesday after the sync up with Ciaran, regarding the diffculty to understand the process told by Paula on Tuesday 20th October 2020, I had a 1:1 session with Caoimhe, some of the topics we covered were - navigating confluence, spread the word for more guest speakers for the EEECS Student Sustainability Team running a range of different event series.
 The show and tell session this week was really interesting as we had a talk around what could be a possible naming conventions standard for github branches should the team follow from now on?
 Paula is working on this topic and we will be going back to this discussion in two to three weeks time to make a final decision on this topic.
 Stay tuned to know more :)

-Caoimhe told me to contact Laura Raney so that she can add me to the Puppet Insider Group and send her content that I would like to added in this month's newsletter.
+Caoimhe told me to contact Laura Raney so that she can add me to the Puppet Insider Group and send her content that I would like to get added in this month's newsletter.
 As told, I contacted Laura via a direct message on Slack and sent her some of the information that I would like to be added in this month's Puppet Insider.
 Keep an eye out for the upcoming events, and if interested please contact us today!